Los Angeles

 The two restaurants, Veranda and Breva, feature Mediterranean- and Basque-inspired menus, respectively, from James Beard nominee, Chef Casey Lane.
 Drinks at the hotel’s three bars, Bar Alta, Rick’s, and Bar Figueroa, are expertly crafted by mixologist and author, Dushan Zaric.

-Hotel Figueroa, An Unbound Collection By Hyatt
+Hotel Figueroa, Unbound Collection by Hyatt

 Top rated